Running Interactive Scripts

 return handle

 So now the querySelectorAll handler returns something like [1, 3, 4, 7], with each number being a handle for an element, which DukPy can easily convert into JavaScript objects without issue.
-Now of course, on the JavaScript side, querySelectorAll shouldn’t return a bunch of numbers: it should return a list of Node objects.In a real browser, querySelectorAll actually returns a NodeList object, for kind-of-abstruse reasons that aren’t relevant here.
+Now of course, on the JavaScript side, querySelectorAll shouldn’t return a bunch of numbers: it should return a list of Node objects.In a real browser, querySelectorAll actually returns a NodeList object, for kind of abstruse reasons that aren’t relevant here.
 So let’s define a Node object in our runtime that wraps a handle:If your JavaScript is rusty, you might want to read up on the crazy way you define classes in JavaScript.
 Modern JavaScript also provides the class syntax, which is more sensible, but it’s not supported in DukPy.

 function Node(handle) { this.handle = handle; }